Try our new research platform with insights from 80,000+ expert users

 "The pricing is a little lower than the competition, at least in India."

-"Acronis Cyber Protect Cloud is an expensive solution."
+"Acronis Cyber Protect Cloud's price is reasonable."

 "Druva Phoenix's pricing is based on the service provided, and it's reasonable.
 The cost of the service will depend on the size of your data and the number of virtual machines being backed up.
 However, the pricing structure is straightforward and easy to understand."